voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

-    You can pass the optional `other_fields` pararmeter to :meth:`to_patches() <fiftyone.core.collections.SampleCollection.to_patches>`
+    You can pass the optional `other_fields` parameter to :meth:`to_patches() <fiftyone.core.collections.SampleCollection.to_patches>`
     to specify additional read-only sample-level fields that each patch should include from their parent samples.